mmosko/ccnpy/README.md

 The primary use of this code, at the moment, is to prototype the FLIC Manifest specification.
 Everything is still in play at the moment and this is not a final specification or implementation yet.

+This project uses `poetry` for the python build system.

 Table Of Contents:
 * [Application Interface](#Application-Interface)
 * [Programming Interfaces](#Programming-Interfaces)